-Your deductible is \$233 in 2022.
-(This amount may change in 2023; we will update this information when it becomes available.)
 Until you have paid the deductible amount, you must pay the full cost of your covered services.
-Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share OR (your copayment or coinsurance amount) for the rest of the calendar year.
+Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share your copayment OR your coinsurance amount OR your copayment or coinsurance amount for the rest of the calendar year.